This page is under construction. Some parts may be missing.

 Take Aways

-- Small UI inconsistencies have a large impact on the required effort from the User.
+- Small UI inconsistencies have a significant impact on the effort required of the User.

 - Any platform requires a learning period.